lpomfrey/django-debreach/README.rst

 Note that values that are unencrypted, or rather, don't contain a delimiting ``$``, will be left unmodified.

 Content length modification
 +++++++++++++++++++++++++++
-To also randomise the content length of HTML content, add the ``debreach.middleware.RandomCommentMiddleware`` to the *start* of your middleware, but *before* the ``GzipMiddleware`` if you are using that.

-This works by adding a random string of between 12 and 25 characters as a comment to the end of the HTML content.
+django-debreach also enable you to counter the BREACH attack by randomising the content length of each page.
+This is acheived by adding a random string of between 12 and 25 characters as a comment to the end of the HTML content.
+Note that this will only be applied to responses with a content type of ``text/html``.

+To enable content length modification for all responses, add the ``debreach.middleware.RandomCommentMiddleware`` to the *start* of your middleware, but *before* the ``GzipMiddleware`` if you are using that.

+If you wish to disable this feature for selected views, simply apply the ``debreach.decorators.random_comment_exempt`` decorator to the view.

+If you only want to protect a subset of views with content length modification then it may be easier to not use the middleware, but to selectively apply the ``debreach.decorators.append_random_comment`` decorator to the views you want protected.